StanislavLakhtin/esp-idf-onewire/README.md

 # UART OneWire Example

 This example demonstrates how to utilize UART interfaces of ESP32 to use as OneWire bus.

-It uses a few DS18B20 sensors to scan a bus and write CALC command.
+It uses a few DS18B20 sensors to scan a bus and write SEARCH/CALC command.

-## How to use example
+The advantage of the library is its tremendous speed and full hardware implementation.

+This implementation allows the execution of other threads in parallel with the main thread while maintaining operability.

+The accuracy of operations is determined by the UART subsystem.

-### Hardware Required
+## Hardware Required

 The example can be run on any ESP32 development board connected to a PC with a single USB cable for flashing and monitoring.
 The external interface should have 3.3V outputs.
 You may use e.g. 3.3V compatible USB-to-Serial dongle if your board doesn't containt it.